Internet Archive rejects to host contents sitting as ‘a terrorist’.

 Mr.Butler then asked-

-“Are we to solely taking what’s reported as terrorism at face value?
-Thereby handle risk to automatic removal of things like the primary collection page for all books on archive.org.
+“Are we to solely take what’s reported as terrorism at face value?
+Thereby handling the risk of automatic removal of things like the primary collection page for all books on archive.org.

 At first, the website thought that the notices came from a unit within the Europol European policing group, known as the Internet Referral Unit (IRU).